silicon-optronics-inc/Open-Verilog/README.md

 # Open-Verilog
-Well organized Verilog codes can be integrated on any project
+Well organized Verilog codes can be integrated to any project